IDMNYU/DM997X-Thesis-FA16/dm997X_ms_thesis_calendar.md

     </ul>
     <strong>Class</strong>
     <ul>
   <li> Schedule one on one appointments for midterm assessment.
-Post your mid-term [self-assessments](https://drive.google.com/open?id=1a34TrrCJy77o0OVjrjDlqo2ge334y-aG2DmUhK2sTik) to your process blog. </li>
+Post your mid-term self-assessment to your process blog. </li>
    </ul>
     </td>
 </tr>